joagre/ratatoskr/ideas/r.md

-# The Satie Programming Language
+# The Satie programming language

 ## Introduction